SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Challenges and Design of S URFACE B ENCH

-\textbf{(2) Latent coordinate systems and topology:} Many scientific laws admit concise symbolic forms only in transformed coordinate systems spherical, cylindrical, or other field aligned representations while observed data are typically provided in Cartesian space \citep{multioutputcoupl}. \modelname~examines whether models can infer such latent transformations that reveal underlying invariances.
-The benchmark also includes surfaces with nontrivial topology holes, folds, or disconnected components—best represented as implicit level sets $f(x, y, z) = 0$ or as parametric mappings $(x(u, v), y(u, v), z(u, v))$.
+\textbf{(2) Latent coordinate systems and topology:} Many scientific laws admit concise symbolic forms only in transformed coordinate systems such as spherical, cylindrical, or other field-aligned representations, while observed data are typically provided in Cartesian space \citep{multioutputcoupl}. \modelname~examines whether models can infer such latent transformations that reveal underlying invariances.
+The benchmark also includes surfaces with nontrivial topology, including holes, folds, or disconnected components, that are best represented as implicit level sets $f(x, y, z) = 0$ or as parametric mappings $(x(u, v), y(u, v), z(u, v))$.
 These formulations challenge symbolic regression pipelines that assume scalar outputs and fixed templates, requiring models to infer both the algebraic law and its structural form.

 \textbf{(3) Symbolic non-uniqueness:} Multiple algebraically distinct expressions can describe identical behaviors.
 A sphere, for example, may appear implicitly as $x^2 + y^2 + z^2 = R^2$ or parametrically as $(R\sin\phi\cos\theta,\, R\sin\phi\sin\theta,\, R\cos\phi)$.
-Trigonometric identities, affine transformations, and reparameterizations multiply the number of equivalent formulations, rendering string-level comparison unreliable.
+Trigonometric identities, affine transformations, and reparameterizations multiply the number of equivalent formulations, making string-level comparison unreliable.
 This representational non-uniqueness motivates the need for evaluation criteria that operate in geometric rather than symbolic space \citep{symbolicnon}.

 \textbf{(4) Geometry-aware evaluation:} To address symbolic non-uniqueness, \modelname~evaluates predicted and reference equations through their induced geometry.
 Both are sampled as dense point clouds, aligned under a similarity transform, and scored using the \textbf{Chamfer Distance} (capturing mean geometric fidelity) and \textbf{Hausdorff Distance} (capturing worst-case deviation).
-This procedure quantifies functional equivalence directly in object space, rewarding models that recover the correct governing law regardless of symbolic form or parameterization \citep{metrics}.
+This procedure quantifies functional equivalence directly in object space, rewarding models that recover the correct governing law regardless of symbolic form, and explicitly decoupling geometric fidelity from algebraic syntax \citep{metrics}.